faslu007/hrms-auto-punch/readme.md

    - HRMS Username
    - Password
    - Portal URL
+- this step is required only for the first time

 Your credentials will be securely encrypted and stored locally in an sql-lite database.